Divergence Results and Convergence of a Variance Reduced Version of ADAM: Literature Review

 \textbf{Variance reduction:} The computational efficiency issues of full gradient descent methods get more severe with a large data size, but employing stochastic gradient descent may cause divergence because of the issue of variance.
 One classic method for variance reduction is to use mini-batch losses with a larger batch size, which however does not guarantee the variance to converge to zero.
-As an estimation of the full gradient, the stochastic average gradient (SAG) method \cite{le2013stochastic} uses an average of $\nabla f_i(x_{k_i})$, where $k_i$ is the most recent step index when sample $i$ is picked.
-Although the convergence analysis of SAG provided in \cite{schmidt2017minimizing} showed its remarkable linear convergence, the estimator of the descent direction is biased and the analysis of SAG is complicated.
-SAGA \cite{defazio2014saga}, an unbiased variant to SAG introduced a concept called `covariates' and guarantees linear convergence as well.
+As an estimation of the full gradient, the stochastic average gradient (SAG) method \citep{le2013stochastic} uses an average of $\nabla f_i(x_{k_i})$, where $k_i$ is the most recent step index when sample $i$ is picked.
+Although the convergence analysis of SAG provided in \citep{schmidt2017minimizing} showed its remarkable linear convergence, the estimator of the descent direction is biased and the analysis of SAG is complicated.
+SAGA \citep{defazio2014saga}, an unbiased variant to SAG introduced a concept called `covariates' and guarantees linear convergence as well.
 Both SAG and SAGA require the memory of $\OO(Nd)$, which is expensive when the data set is large.
-SVRG \cite{johnson2013accelerating} constructs two layers of iterations and calculates the full gradient as an auxiliary vector for variance reduction before starting each inner loop.
+SVRG \citep{johnson2013accelerating} constructs two layers of iterations and calculates the full gradient as an auxiliary vector for variance reduction before starting each inner loop.
 It only requires a memory of $\OO(d)$.
 Most of the literature on variance reduction focus on the convergence rate and memory requirement on the plain SGD algorithm.
-Recently, \cite{dubois2021svrg} combined AdaGrad with SVRG for robustness in the learning rate.
-Our work introduces the idea of variance reduction to the convergence analysis of ADAM.
+Recently, \citep{dubois2021svrg} combined AdaGrad with SVRG for robustness in the learning rate. \citep{huang2021superadam} proposed an adaptive learning rate framework, SUPER-Adam, which is able to integrate variance reduction techniques.
+SUPER-Adam applies an inner second order optimization with the adaptive matrix, which enhances the convergence rate of $\sqrt{\log(T)}/T^{1/3}$. \citep{liu2020Adam} propose a modified version of Adam and show that the algorithm enjoys adaptive variance reduction.
+However the convergence result is crucially dependent on the assumption that $\sum_t^T \|m_t\|_2\leq T^\alpha$ for some $\alpha < 1$, which is not required in our work.
+Our work introduces the idea of variance reduction to the convergence analysis of Adam.
 It initiates the idea of the dynamic learning rate to SVRG.

-\section{Divergent examples for stochastic ADAM with large batch size}
+\section{Divergent Examples for Stochastic Adam with Large Batch Size}